dylanlavon/RoverPylotJSC/readme.md

 saves the video to a temporary file, which from which the script then reads.
 You can tweak the performance of this setup by playing with the <tt>FRAMERATE</tt>
 and <tt>DELAY_SEC</tt> parameters at the top of the script.
+<li> The camera tends to get stuck when trying to pan up, likely just due to old hardware.
+<li> If you are having issues with dropped connection or cannot find the ad hoc network after turning on the rover, try replacing the batteries.
+<li> As of now, the rover is still quite sluggish in terms of response time.
+Don't be suprised if the rover doesn't move consistently.
 </ol>